 At SFBU, we want students to foster and be guided by multiple meaningful relationships.
-Faculty provide a cornerstone of support for students as they navigate their academic journey.
-Students are expected to formally meet with faculty at least once each semester to discuss current and planned academic work.
-Students are encouraged to meet with faculty more frequently throughout the academic year to engage in ancillary academic and career-planning discussions.
+Student Success Counselors provide a cornerstone of support for students as they navigate their personal and academic journey.
+Students are expected to formally meet with Student Success Counselors at least twice each semester to discuss current and planned academic work.